Laghouat Expedition (1708–1713): Chronology

 This Saharan Expedition of 1708 took place after a reorganization of the Moroccan army following its defeat in the Battle of Chelif against the dey of Algiers in 1701 as counterattack after the Mascara campaign.
 The son of Moulay Ismail, Abdelmalek, who led the troops established his camp at Aïn Madhi and from there sent troops to collect a tax.
 One of these troops would have reached Ouargla, but couldn't do anything against Biskra where a garrison of the Beylik of Constantine was present.
 These expeditions in Algerian territory seem lucrative enough for them to be attempted again between 1710 and 1713 in the direction of Laghouat and Aïn Sefra by more or less controlled elements of the Moroccan army including probably one of Moulay Ismail's nephews who established themselves in Boussemghoun.

 Loss of the cities

 These territories were far from the Moroccan homeland, and thus Moroccan control was often loose, and nominal at best.
 In 1727, following the death of Ismail, a rebellion broke out in Laghouat, which was pacified by an expedition from the Beylik of Titteri (a governorate of Algiers) which removed Moroccan control over the area, and instead established control from Algiers in the region.
 Laghouat, and other Saharan territories previously under Moroccan control became tributaries of the Bey of Titteri.
+From then on until the end of the 18th century the region remained under the Regency of Algiers with further expeditions undertaken by the Bey of Medea and the Bey of Oran.